agra-uni-bremen/symex-vp/README.md

 each new assignment, the software [simulation is restarted][systemc restart] from the beginning, thereby (ideally) enabling exploration of all paths through the program based on the introduced symbolic variables.
+Presently, address concretization is utilized as a memory model, thus the analysis is sound but not complete.

 ## Cloning